 The Importance of Frequent, Light Meals and Babywearing

 Most colic issues are caused by oversupply and acid reflux.
-Both of these issues are amplified when a baby is fed large meals that are widely spaced during the day.
+Both issues are amplified when a baby is fed large meals that are widely spaced during the day.
 Frequent, small meals will help to reduce colic symptoms.
 Babies who are carried in upright positions also experience fewer colic symptoms.
-Learn more about wearing your baby and Kangaroo Mother Care.

 The Soothing Magic Baby Hold

 Also called the "colic hold."
 This hold has two variations.
-You can either keep your baby's back against your tummy or against the length of your arm.
-Both work well, you can try both and decide for yourself.
+You can keep your baby's back against your tummy or the length of your arm.
+Both work well.
+You can try both and decide for yourself.

-Using your left arm puts your baby on his/her left side, which is especially soothing to a baby with acid reflux.
+Using your left arm puts your baby on their left side, which is incredibly soothing to a baby with acid reflux.

 Once you have your baby in this position, you can add some swaying motion.